Skip to main content

 National Centres we will reach out to

-Australia, Singapore, Korea, Argentina, Denmark, India, Italy, South Africa, Nigeria, Canada, Brazil.
+Australia, Singapore, Korea, Argentina, Denmark, India, Italy, South Africa, Nigeria, Canada, and Brazil.

-Factors considered when choosing countries for leadership demographic survey in order of priority:
+Factors considered when choosing countries for the leadership demographic survey (in order of priority):

 Source

-Language: We have taken the top ten most spoken languages in the world as the base, i.e., English, Mandarin, Hindi, Spanish, French, Arabic, Bengali, Portuguese, Russian and Urdu, and Italian, as ASSITEJ is legally registered in Italy.
+Language: We have taken the top ten most spoken languages in the world as the base, i.e., English, Mandarin, Hindi, Spanish, French, Arabic, Bengali, Portuguese, Russian, and Urdu, as well as Italian, since ASSITEJ is legally registered in Italy.
 We have considered countries that have monolingual and multilingual official and working languages to account for language-specific nuances and communication dynamics in leadership.
 Language can play a role in leadership representation and communication styles, so including diverse language contexts is important.

 Source